Deviled eggs are one of our favorite appetizers and snacks.

-A simple variation of the classic deviled eggs recipe is to add shrimps on top of the filling.
+A simple variation of the classic deviled eggs recipe is to add shrimp on top of the filling.

-For a fuss-free and quick option, you can use store-bought precooked salad shrimps as well!
+For a fuss-free and quick option, you can use store-bought precooked salad shrimp as well!

 This recipe also adds a bit of garlic powder into the filling mixture for a different taste.